binygreenberg/redis-toolkit/README.md

 ```

 #### `--host`
-Specifies Redis Host to connect to, default: localhost
+Specifies Redis Host to connect to. default: localhost
 #### `--port`
-Specifies Redis Port to connect to, default: 6379
+Specifies Redis Port to connect to. default: 6379
 ### `analyze` command
-Samples <--sample-size> keys matching <--patterns> option using [randomkey](https://redis.io/commands/randomkey)
+Samples <--sample-size> keys matching <--patterns> using [randomkey](https://redis.io/commands/randomkey)
-And measures the [size](https://redis.io/commands/memory-usage) of each pattern.
+and measures the [size](https://redis.io/commands/memory-usage) of each pattern.
 #### `--sample-size`
-Number of keys to sample. obviously the more keys the better the confidence level.
+Number of keys to sample.
+Obviously the more keys the better the confidence level.
 There are plenty of sample size calculator out there, [like this](https://www.surveymonkey.com/mp/sample-size-calculator/).
 #### `--batch-size`
 [see here](https://github.com/NodeRedis/node_redis) for more details. default: 100
 #### `--patterns`
 List of one or more key patterns to analyze.
 ### `delete` command
 [Scans](https://redis.io/commands/scan) the DB and deletes the keys that match the pattern.
 The delete is done asynchronously using [unlinks](https://redis.io/commands/unlink).
 #### `--batch-size`
 scans the DB <--batch-size> at a time. default: 10

+## Contributions
+This being my first open source node project I'd really appreciate any feedback, PR's, or suggestions to improve this CLI 😊